takamdev/API--passport/README.md

+# how to start server

+- run npm i -g pnpm
+- run pnpm install
-run pnpm run start or pnpm run dev to start development mode if you don't have pnpm, run npm i -g pnpm and re-execute the previous command
+- run pnpm run start or pnpm run dev to start development mode

-the server is monitoring port 3500
+# the server is monitoring port 3500